camptocamp/partner-contact/partner_manual_rank/README.rst

 This module restores the functionality of <= 12.0 to set contacts as customer or vendor, and allows users to create custom filters on a more user-friendly manner.

+The module introduces also the setting to disable automatic ranking.

 **Table of contents**